iridakos/iridakos.github.io/_posts/2018-01-25-creating-a-gtk-todo-application-with-ruby.markdown

 ![View todo items]({{site.url}}/assets/images/posts/gtk-ruby/tutorial-preview.png)

-This has been a **really long tutorial** and even though there are so much items that we haven't covered I think we better end it here.
+This has been a **really long tutorial** and even though there are so many items that we haven't covered I think we better end it here.

 Long post, cat photo.